 Painting metal is a simple step by step process: Choosing the right product will give you long lasting results.
 There are specific paints that are designed just for metal; some metals can be painted with latex paint, and some must be painted with oil-based paint.
 Any metal that is prone to rust should be painted with an oil-based paint, as this will not allow moisture to come in contact with the metal.
 Radiators require designated radiator paint.
-Here you can find the best paint for radiators.
+Here you can find the best paint for radiators or stoves.

 1 Remove rust and clean the metal surface: Use steel wool to sand the rusted area smooth, as steel wool helps to remove rust.
 Use a dry cloth to wipe off residue after you have sanded the rusted areas.